 It is always a good idea to pick accommodation with long meals serving hours because that would make your trip so much easier.
-Long meals serving hours means you will be offered with more flexibility to plan your day.
+Long meals serving hours means you will be offered more flexibility to plan your day.
 Based on my experience, I found the dining experience in a hotel restaurant with a longer meal service would always be better than one with a shorter meal serving time because it’s usually less busy though.

 Pick a ski in ski out hotel, or else, book a car.

 If it’s a family ski holiday, it is very likely you are going with kids, i.e. they get tired easily.
-So pick a ski in ski out hotel so they can go back to hotel room for a nap whenever they want, plus you will be suffering from less pressure to make it on time for their ski lessons!
+So pick a ski in ski out hotel so they can go back to the hotel room for a nap whenever they want, plus you will be suffering from less pressure to make it on time for their ski lessons!

 In general, a ski in ski out hotel would be very close to the ski school.
 Remember, you have much more to prepare on a ski day morning.
 For example, putting on base layers, jackets, pants, gloves, boots, helmet… etc, have breakfast, and most likely you are the only carrying your kids’ skis or snowboards to the school… staying at somewhere as close as possible to the ski resort is always a good idea!

 Do try to drive a car if you have some young kids and cannot book a ski in ski out accommodation.
 Coz you are very likely the only one who is going to carry everything!!!
 2 or even 3 sets of skis/ snowboards, helmets, goggles, gloves… plus ur kids!!
 A car would have saved your ski holiday.